A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 25
+Very fun problem, which I was trying to solve in the completely wrong way \0.o/ Strong of a university course on Graph theory, I was convinced that computing the `betweenness` metric would have been a winning strategy.
+Then, I realized that it is a measure on vertices and not on edges :( So I needed more research, and eventually I understand that this riddle was nothing more (and nothing less) than a *minumum cut* problem.
+I got to know the **Stoer-Wagner** algorithm and it has been quite fun reimplemting it in Go (since I did not found any other library implementing it).
+Finally I can rest!
+It has been a long and tiring journey, but eventually I was able also this year to save Christmas together with the elves.
+Now I can finally enjoy my vacation time.
+Merry Christmas to everyone who lands here!
+Cheers!

 # Day 24
 What an incredible problem today.
 I was really happy to explore some physics (which has always been interesting to me, but also complicated!) and to put my